Best Rated in Toronto

 La Casa Dolce is perfect for your sweet tooth.
 The general consensus?
 Customers are into it.
 The pastries?
 Fresh.
 The cookies?
 Plentiful.
 The donuts?
 Not shy about their toppings.
 The custom cakes?
 Consistently described as delicious and extremely photogenic.
 Popular flavours like chocolate-espresso and Biscoff get regular praise.
 Price-wise, yes, it’s on the expensive side.
 However, most agree that the portions, flavour, and general deliciousness justify it.
 Also: the sandwiches.
 Under-discussed.
 European-style, full of flavour, and incredibly sophisticated looking.

-La Casa Dolce Bakery & Cafe Address
+La Casa Dolce Bakery & Cafe Location

 755 Queensway St. E, Unit 101, 755 Queensway E Unit 101, Mississauga, ON L4Y 4C5